irenealgi/irenealegre.com/_posts/2019-03-12-seven-cognitive-biases.md

 ### How many cognitive biases are out there?

-Many cognitive biases can be merged or are closely related to one another, but the Wikipedia lists about 104 of them.
+Many cognitive biases can be merged or are closely related to one another, but the <a href="https://en.wikipedia.org/wiki/List_of_cognitive_biases" target="_blank">_Wikipedia_ lists about 104</a> of them.
 Below I will be covering 7 cognitive biases that I find particularly interesting from a Design/Marketing perspective.

 ## 1. Anchoring Bias

-Anchoring or focalism is a cognitive bias where **an individual relies too heavily on an initial piece of information offered** (considered to be the "anchor") when making decisions.
+Anchoring or _focalism_ is a cognitive bias where **an individual relies too heavily on an initial piece of information offered** (considered to be the "anchor") when making decisions.

 This can affect us when negotiating a salary or the price of a car, as well as when we go shopping during a sale.
 Studies have shown that arbitrary numerical anchors – such as the last two digits of your ID card – can influence the amount we are willing to pay for a given product.